Moving In or Out of an Apartment in North Vancouver: Elevator and Strata Tips

 1. Elevator Availability

-Moves without elevator access take longer and cost more.
+Moves without elevator access take significantly longer and increase labor costs.

 2. Walking Distance